 Wesleyan accepts credit by examination, including the Advanced Placement Program and the College Level Examination Program (CLEP).
 Information on credit by examination is available from the Registrar’s Office.

 The College recognizes the International Baccalaureate Diploma Program.
 Students who have successfully completed the IB Program and earn a score of four or above on higher-level examinations may apply to the College for credit or advanced placement in the appropriate subjects.
 These exams are administered in the spring.
-Applicants must have the results sent to the Office of Admission for verification prior to the fall semester.
+Applicants must have the results sent to the Office of Undergraduate Admissions for verification prior to the fall semester.

 West Virginia Wesleyan College does not discriminate on the basis of race, sex, color, national or ethnic origin, creed, religion, gender, age, or disability in the administration of its admission policies, scholarship and loan programs, educational programs, athletic programs, co-curricular activities, or other College administered programs.